naorarza/DOP-Front-End/README.md

 # DOP-Front-End

-Drink Order Party is a website inteded for pub owners: https://drink-web.netlify.app/
+"Drink Order Party" is a website inteded for pub owners: https://drink-web.netlify.app/